Embrace Sustainability with SAP

 Manufacture

-Remanufacturing encourages the design of products that can be easily disassembled and reused instead of being discarded after a short period of use.
+Remanufacturing encourages the design of products that can be easily disassembled and reused instead of being discarded quickly.
 This approach creates a more sustainable and efficient manufacturing system that reduces the environmental impact of production and conserves resources.
+Manufacturing plants can play a key role in resource recovery by harvesting parts for reuse in the normal production process, similar to remanufacturing.
+This shift could lead to manufacturing plants evolving into facilities that not only produce but also dismantle, refurbish, and remanufacture, further supporting sustainability and resource efficiency.

 Distribute